dotnetrdf/docs/src/latest/docs/user_guide/Global-Options.md

 ### FullTripleIndexing

-Controls whether implementations of [BaseTripleCollection](https://dotnetrdf.github.io/api/html/T_VDS_RDF_BaseTripleCollection.htm) that support indexing will create full triple indexes, defaults to `true`.
-See [[Minimizing Memory Usage|HowTo-Minimize-Memory-Usage]] for more discussions on triple indexing.
+Controls whether implementations of [`BaseTripleCollection`](xref:VDS.RDF.BaseTripleCollection) that support indexing will create full triple indexes, defaults to `true`.
+See [Minimizing Memory Usage](../howto/Minimize-Memory-Usage.md) for more discussions on triple indexing.

 ### InternUris

-Controls the [[URI Interning|DeveloperGuide-URI-Interning]] feature of the library which is used to speed up URI equality checks and reduce memory usage.
+Controls the [URI Interning](../developer_guide/URI-Interning.md) feature of the library which is used to speed up URI equality checks and reduce memory usage.
 However depending on your usage of the library it may actually inflate memory usage, see the linked page for more discussion of this option.

 ## Literal Options

 ### LiteralEqualityMode

-Controls the behaviour when you call `Equals()` on instances of [ILiteralNode](https://dotnetrdf.github.io/api/html/T_VDS_RDF_ILiteralNode.htm).
-This takes a value from the [LiteralEqualityMode](https://dotnetrdf.github.io/api/html/T_VDS_RDF_LiteralEqualityMode.htm) enumeration, the default is `Strict`.
+Controls the behaviour when you call `Equals()` on instances of [`ILiteralNode`](xref:VDS.RDF.ILiteralNode).
+This takes a value from the [`LiteralEqualityMode`](xref:VDS.RDF.LiteralEqualityMode) enumeration, the default is `Strict`.
 In `Strict` mode literal equality follows RDF term equality semantics i.e. the lexical values must be exactly equal and so must the language tag/datatype URI if present.

 If you set this to `Loose` instead then value equality semantics are used i.e. if the literals represent the same value then they are considered equal.

-Please see [[Equality and Comparison|Equality-And-Comparison]] for more information.
+Please see [Equality and Comparison](Equality-And-Comparison.md) for more information.

 ### LiteralValueNormalization